 In 1628 one of the king’s advisers, the Duke of Buckingham was assassinated in the town.
 He was stabbed to death by a sailor called John Felton in a house on High Street.
 Felton was hanged for the crime and his body was hanged in chains on land east of the town until it decomposed as a warning to others.

-Then in 1642 came civil war between king and parliament.
+Then in 1642 came a civil war between the king and parliament.
 Most of the people in Portsmouth, including the mayor supported parliament.
-But the military governor of the town, Colonel Goring supported the king and he commanded the soldiers in Portsmouth.
+But the military governor of the town, Colonel Goring supported the king and commanded the soldiers in Portsmouth.

 Then in 1662 King Charles II married a Portuguese woman named Catherine of Braganza in Portsmouth.

-Following the end of the civil war in 1646 Portsmouth prospered.
+Following the end of the Civil War in 1646 Portsmouth prospered.
 In 1650 a ship called the Portsmouth was launched in the Dockyard.
-It was the first ship to be built in the town for over 100 years.
+It was the first ship to be built in the town in over 100 years.
 Between 1650 and 1660 12 ships were built in Portsmouth and the town was very busy.
 Its population had probably grown to over 3,000.

 In the late 17th century Portsmouth dockyard (and the town) continued to grow.
 In 1663 a new wharf was built for the exclusive use of the navy and the dockyard.
 In 1665 a mast pond was dug (masts were soaked in it for years to season them).
 As the dockyard lay north of the town surrounded by fields it was easy for it to expand.